shariq1989/cookbook/content/recipe/bbq_chicken_drumsticks.md

 #### GRILL INSTRUCTION

-Cooking Time: 1 hour, 10 minutes
+* Cooking Time: 1 hour, 10 minutes

-1. In a large bowl, mix the spices for the rub and massage them into the drumsticks.
+1. In a [mixing bowl](https://amzn.to/3o4ml1T), add the spices for the rub and massage them into the drumsticks.
 Cover the bowl and marinate them in the fridge for 6 hours.
 2. Pre-heat the grill by setting all the burners to high heat, about 10 minutes.
 3. Turn off the rightmost burner, but maintain a grill temperature of 350 degrees.
 Adjust the temperature accordingly.
 4. Oil the grates and cook the drumsticks on the hottest side of the grill.
 Cook until they become blistered, about 5 minutes.
 I check them halfway through to prevent burning.